SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 Which Interactive Environment will launch?
 ------------------------------------------

-The template you choose when you create a project on Renkulab (or locally call ``renku init`` on your project) determines the kind of interactive environment that is available to launch.
+The template you choose when you create a project on RenkuLab (or locally call ``renku init`` on your project) determines the kind of interactive environment that is available to launch.
 Here's a guide to the templates provided: